 Spring is a great time to start fresh and reset your routine, especially when it comes to your oral health habits.
-Here are a few tips and reminders of what proper oral health home care involves from your team at Dentistry @ University Pointe.
+Here are a few oral health tips and reminders about proper home care from your team at Dentistry @ University Pointe.

 Most people brush for less time than they think.
 Two minutes twice daily is the standard recommendation, but it requires deliberate effort.

 A timer or electric toothbrush with a built-in interval can help.
-Use a soft-bristled brush and fluoride toothpaste, and replace your brush every three to four months or sooner if it has frayed bristles.
+Use a soft-bristled brush and fluoride toothpaste, and replace your brush every 3 to 4 months, or sooner if the bristles have frayed.

 Don't Skip Flossing

 Brushing cleans the surfaces of teeth but doesn't reach the spaces between them.
 Flossing once a day removes food and plaque from those areas before it hardens into tartar.
-If you have difficulty cleaning with floss around dental work, use a floss threader or a water flosser.
+If you have difficulty cleaning around dental work with floss, use a floss threader or a water flosser.

 Watch What You Drink